juicebox-systems/juicebox-hsm-realm/cluster_cli/usage.md

 Options:
       --realm <REALM>  Restrict the report to just these realms(s).
 If not set will report on realms that are found via service discovery
-      --when <WHEN>    What time period to report on [default: this-month] [possible values: this-month, last-month] -h, --help           Print help
+      --when <WHEN>    What time period to report on [default: this-month] [possible values: this-month, last-month] --start <START>  The starting date (inclusive) of a custom time period to report on. format yyyy-mm-dd --end <END>      The ending date (exclusive) of a custom time period to report on -h, --help           Print help

 ```